Fort Drum

-Fort Drum is a U.S. Army military reservation and a census-designated place (CDP) in Jefferson County, on the northern border of New York, United States.
+Fort Drum is a U.S. Army military reservation and a census-designated place (CDP) in Jefferson County, near the western border of northern New York, United States.
 The population of the CDP portion of the base was 12,955 at the 2010 census.
 It is home to the 10th Mountain Division.

 Fort Drum consists of 107265 acre.
-In this region, winter temperatures can reach as low as -30 F. Its mission includes command of active component units assigned to the installation, providing administrative and logistical support to tenant units, support to active and reserve units from all services in training at Fort Drum, and planning and support for the mobilization and training of almost 80,000 troops annually.
+In the region, winter temperatures can reach as low as -30 F. Its mission includes command of active component units assigned to the installation, providing administrative and logistical support to tenant units, support to active and reserve units from all services in training at Fort Drum, and planning and support for the mobilization and training of almost 80,000 troops annually.

 History

 This section of the article incorporates text taken from a public-domain document prepared by the United States military.

 A portion of the present Fort Drum was first used as a military training site in 1908 when it was named Pine Camp; the following year land was purchased to develop the camp as an installation.
 The army had an earlier presence in the North Country from the early 19th century, prior to the War of 1812.

 In 1809 the United States stationed a company of infantry soldiers at what was then called Sackett's Harbor to enforce the Embargo Act and control smuggling between northern New York and Canada, particularly Kingston, Ontario.
 Following the outbreak of the War of 1812, Sacketts Harbor became the center of United States naval and military activity for the Upper St. Lawrence River valley and Lake Ontario.
 A major shipyard was developed there and twelve warships were completed.
 The town was rapidly flooded with troops and some 3,000 skilled workers for the navy shipyard, most of whom came from New York City.

 During the 1830s and 1840s, the Lower Canada Rebellion in Canada prompted a new round of military preparations.
 The United States purchased land in Sackets Harbor (as it is now spelled), where it developed Madison Barracks, a base for artillery units.